Abiological nitrogen fixation using homogeneous catalysts: Mo- and Fe-based systems

 Iron complexes of N2 are numerous.
 Derivatives of Fe(0) with C3-symmetric ligands catalyze nitrogen fixation.

 Photolytic routes

 Photolytic nitrogen splitting is also considered.

 p-Block systems

 Although nitrogen fixation is usually associated with transition metal complexes, a boron-based system has been described.
 One molecule of dinitrogen is bound by two transient Lewis-base-stabilized borylene species.
 The resulting dianion was subsequently oxidized to a neutral compound, and reduced using water.

 Nitriding

-In rare cases, metals react with nitrogen gas to give nitrides, a process called nitriding.
+Particular metals can react with nitrogen gas to give nitrides, a process called nitriding.
 For example, metallic lithium burns in an atmosphere of nitrogen, giving lithium nitride.
 Hydrolysis of the resulting nitride gives ammonia.
 In a related process, trimethylsilyl chloride, lithium and nitrogen react in the presence of a catalyst to give tris(trimethylsilyl)amine, which can be further elaborated.
-Processes involving lithium metal are however of little practical interest since they are non-catalytic and re-reducing the Li^{+} ion residue is difficult.
+Processes that involve oxidising the lithium metal are however of little practical interest, since they are non-catalytic and re-reducing the Li^{+} ion residue is difficult.
+The hydrogenation of Li3N to produce ammonia has seen some exploration since the resulting lithium hydride can be thermally decomposed back to lithium metal.

 Some Mo(III) complexes also cleave N2: